 ARTICLE 1 – ORGANIZATION

-1.1 The name of the organization is the ICC World Chambers Federation (WCF).
-WCF is a non-political, non-governmental body representing the interests of local, regional, national, bilateral and transnational chambers of commerce and industry.
+1.1 Within ICC, the World Chambers Federation (WCF) is a non-political, non-governmental body representing the interests of local, regional, national, bilateral and transnational chambers of commerce and industry.

 1.2 The role of the WCF is: